wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+- Fixed "Attachment upload failed" message when attachment is not set to required.
 - Updated Italian (it_IT) - Translated by [Gianni Diurno](http://gidibao.net/ "Gianni Diurno")
 - Updated German (de_DE) - Translated by [Rico]